Crowds enjoy military displays at Runway Run ‘26

-SIAULIAI, Lithuania-- Thousands of civilians and military enthusiasts attend Runway Run '26 at Siauliai Air Base, March 28.
-A little boy happily poses on top of a U.S. Army M1A2 Abrams main battle tank for a photo while wearing a Soldier's patrol cap.
-U.S. Soldiers assigned to 1st Battalion, 12th Cavalry Regiment answered questions from the locals during the static display.
-The annual event provides opportunities for civilians to get up close to military members and their unique equipment.
-Lithuanian military forces and NATO allies had static displays and interactive games to educate and entertain the entire family.
+SIAULIAI, Lithuania--U.S. Army Soldiers participate in this year's Runway Run 26 at Siauliai Air Base, March 28, 2026.
+Soldiers assigned to 1st Battalion, 12th Cavalry Regiment answered questions from civilians and NATO allied military members about their 73 metric tons (176,000 pound), M1A2 Abrams main battle tank.
+The annual event drew thousands of civilians from around Lithuania providing opportunities for kids and adults to get up close to military members and their unique equipment.
 Participation in civic events like this strengthens the U.S.' community ties and relationships with NATO allies.
-(U.S. Army photo by 1st Sgt.
+In this video Lithuanian Air Force Search and Rescue demonstration, NATO flag fly in, U.S. Soldiers and civilian interactions inside the M1A2 Abrams main battle tank (U.S. Army video by 1st Sgt.
 Suzanne Ringle)

 |Date Taken: